zippy84/lc-qcad/README.md

 Adjustable settings are:

 - Layer Engraving
-    - existing layer with engravings
+    - name of the layer with engravings
     - all engravings must be on the area between inner and outer contours
     - small overlapping is allowed, as long as all points are on the area between the contours
 - Offset